 Duties and Responsibilities

 Notaries in Illinois serve as impartial witnesses during the signing of important documents.
-They verify the identity of signers by examining identification documents and ensure that signers are acting willingly and without coercion.
+They verify the identity of signers by examining identification documents and ensuring that signers are acting willingly and without coercion.
 Notaries play a crucial role in transactions such as real estate closings and loan agreements by confirming authenticity and preventing fraud.

 Maintaining a journal of notarizations is essential.
 This record provides a legal backup in case of disputes.
 Notaries might also be required to draft or complete protest certificates for negotiable instruments.
 Continuous education, although not mandatory, helps notaries stay informed of local legal changes, enhancing their ability to serve effectively.